ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 Usually applied on the product page, returns items that are often viewed together with the given product.
 Enhances user experience by suggesting related products.

-This block uses [GetSimilarItemsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetSimilarItemsWeb) Raptor recommendation strategy.
+This block uses the [GetSimilarItemsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetSimilarItemsWeb) Raptor recommendation strategy.

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name for the block to be displayed on page.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
-- **Product code** - Enter a product code for a base product or select base product from the Product Catalog.
+- **Product code** - Enter a product code to be used as a base product or select the base product from the Product catalog.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

 Toggle the **Show only available items** option on to display only products that are currently in stock.